About the Sony VPL-VW885ES

 - Z-Phosphor™ laser light source delivers ultra-pure light with zero maintenance

-- High Dynamic Range (HDR10 and HLG) for extremely wide contrast and high brightness levels with HDR content
+- High Dynamic Range (HDR10, HLG) for enhanced contrast and brightness levels with HDR content

 - widescreen 16:9/17:9 aspect ratio (can also display 4:3 material)